CESNET/du-docs/docs/operators/postgres.md

 TBD: password for zalando user

-This kind of setup is resilient to node failure, if a node running this instance fails, database is recreated on a different node, data is attached again from NFS storage and operations are resumed, on the other hand, even if adding resources, this setup is not speed superior.
+This kind of setup is resilient to node failure --- if a node running this instance fails, database is recreated on a different node, data is attached again from NFS storage and operations are resumed.
+On the other hand, this setup is not speed superior even if resources are added.

 ## Deploying Cluster Instance

 For better availability, cluster deployment can be used.
-In this case, there are multiple instances running, one is a leader, others are following and syncing data from the leader.
+In this case, multiple instances run in the cluster where one of them is a leader and others follow and sync data from the leader.

-To deploy cluster version, you can [download](postgres/cluster-nfs-postgres-manifest.yaml) cluster manifest.
+To deploy cluster version, you can download [cluster manifest](postgres/cluster-nfs-postgres-manifest.yaml).
 The only difference is on line:

 ```yaml
 numberOfInstances: 3